 Upon successful completion of the written exam, physical agility test, and PIQ, applicants’ names will be placed on a certification list.

 Police applicants will receive a Background Packet from the OPD Background Investigations Unit.
-The completed package and copies of all required documents will be due to the Background Investigations Unit within seven calendar days.
+The completed package and copies of all required documents will be due to the Background Investigations Unit within 10 working days.

 Each applicant for employment with the Department shall be required to meet with a background investigator prior to the commencement of any background investigation for the express purpose of conducting an initial inquiry into the applicant’s apparent qualifications